-Leasehold residencies in Hope with in excess of 100 years outstanding on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges merit it.
+Leasehold residencies in Hope with over one hundred years left on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
+In such circumstances there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges justify it.

 | Lender | Requirement |